 In case you haven’t heard, Elegant Theme’s newest version of the WordPress page builder theme, Divi 3.0, is just about the best theme out there.
-Fully equipped with a backend page builder along with frontend editing, Divi is user-friendly for any type of user and provides website developers (like us) with much more design flexibility than most WordPress websites offer.
+Fully equipped with a backend page builder along with frontend editing, Divi is very user-friendly and provides website developers (like us) with much more design flexibility than most WordPress websites offer.
 In this blog post, we’re going to provide instructions on how to use the frontend editing page builder to edit the content on your WordPress website.

-First, to login to your new website, you will head to www.yourdomain.com/wp-admin.
+First, to login to your new website, you'll type in your full website address and add /wp-admin at the end.
 You will then be prompted to enter your username and password which should be provided by your web designer.
 After logging in, you will be brought to the site’s dashboard where you will see a panel on the left with different options.
-This area is often referred to as the backend, or admin area, of the website.
-This is where you will go to make technical changes, but all content changes will be made on the frontend of the website, meaning the part of the website that everyone views.
+This area is often referred to as the backend, the admin area, or the dashboard of the website.
+This is where you will go to make technical changes, but most content changes will be made on the frontend of the website, meaning the part of the website that everyone views.

 Your web designer would have had to use a generic password to set you up, so you will want to change it to something you will remember.
 To change your password, click on the “Users” tab in the left panel.
 Click your name, and then click "Generate Password".
 Here, you can type a new password and click save.
 Please do not change any username/passwords for Navitas Marketing staff.
 If you see a username that looks suspicious to you, please do not delete it.
 Notify your designer instead.